Ph055a/AlwaysUp_OSINT/README.md

-Always up OSINT server configuration, works well on a $5 per month digital ocean server.
-This also allows for firing off OSINT scripts using a mobile device via SSH.
+Always up OSINT server configuration.

+### Why?
+- I can SSH using a mobile device!!!
+    Not only can I run OSINT scripts on the go but with ParrotSec and Kali installed it can turn my mobile phone into a somewhat of a pentesting device.

+- Sharing is caring
+    If you have a team this can be one way of sharing those expensive API keys.

-### Setup
+### Digital Ocean Setup

 #### Create sudo user
 Create a new user